d4ndox/mnp/README.md

 #### 3. Monitor /tmp/wallet:

-This allows interaction with any scripting language (perl, python, bash, ...)
+This allows interaction with any scripting language (perl, python, ...)
 Use "--exclude <pattern>" to exclude files from beeing monitored.

 ```bash